phphoebe/GCP-Google-Data-Studio-Practice/README.md

 ![](https://github.com/phphoebe/googledatastudio-practice/blob/master/Images/Conditional%20Formatting.PNG)
 ![](https://github.com/phphoebe/googledatastudio-practice/blob/master/Images/Conditional%20Formatting%202.PNG)

+### Happy Analyzing
+Data Studio has many more powerful features, such as:
+* Connect to Google BigQuery to transform and manipulate data and visualize the output in Data Studio
+* Extract color from an Image/URL to build reports with custom brand colors
+* Add Hyperlinks and Clickable Images into Data Tables to better showcase products
+* Embedding your reports in a blog or a website
+* Data Transformation with a range of functions: CONCAT, TRIM, UPPER, LOWER, SUBSTR, etc.

+I'll keep practicing and working on new projects :octocat:

 ### Acknowledgement
 The Sales Report project is part of the [Build Insightful Dashboards with Google Data Studio](https://www.udemy.com/course/build-interactive-dashboards-and-reports-with-google-data-studio/) course taught by Annabel Lyle (Data Analyst - Data Studio & Google Analytics).
 The data used is Sample Google Analytics data.